RetroPie/RetroPie-Docs/docs/Doom.md

 `#!/bin/bash
 "/opt/retropie/supplementary/runcommand/runcommand.sh" 0 _SYS_ darkesthour`

- In order to save your work, hold Down "CONTROL + X".
-Type "Y" to confirm", then give it the title of "Darkest Hour.sh", then confirm the save.
+ In order to save your work, hold Down `CONTROL + X`.
+Type `Y` to confirm, then give it the title of `Darkest Hour.sh`, then confirm the save.

  Once that is complete you will want to type the following so that you have proper permissions within EmulationStation to launch The Darkest Hour.